-Aspects of many chronic diseases can increasingly be managed remotely with clinically validated and FDA-cleared digital therapeutics.
+Aspects of many chronic diseases can increasingly be managed remotely with clinically validated and FDA-cleared digital health solutions.
 A recent New York Times article, “Take This App and Call Me in the Morning,” describes this new category of digital health tools.
-WellDoc’s FDA-cleared BlueStar is one of the digital therapeutics mentioned in the article.
+WellDoc’s FDA-cleared BlueStar is one of the digital health solutions mentioned in the article.

 Why make people unnecessarily trek to their providers when they can connect virtually?
 The benefits far outweigh using a ride-share service both for the rider and entity picking up the tab.
 Virtual visits negate travel time, don’t use costly fuel, minimize time from work and other life activities, decrease worksite absenteeism , limit stress and strain on caregivers, to name a few.